-The application process is managed by AMP, a web-based solution powered by Zap Solutions, Inc. The Office of Admissions and Recruitment will notify the applicant when their AMCAS file has been received and processed, inviting them to login at https://apply.phoenixmed.arizona.edu to continue the application process.
+The University of Arizona College of Medicine – Phoenix application process is executed through WebAdMIT — an AAMC product.
+The Office of Admissions and Recruitment will notify the applicant when their AMCAS file has been received and invite those that meet the initial screen review to continue the application procedure.